scribe-security/docs/docs/how-to-run-scribe/valint/slsa.md

 * `--output-directory`
 * `--force`

-> By default, this cache store enabled, disable by using `--cache-enable=false`
+> By default, this cache store is enabled.
+Disable by using `--cache-enable=false`

 ### Usage
 ```bash